Lesskoff/starter-html-template/README.md

 # Starter HTML Template

-This is template for front-end projects (HTML, CSS, JS) with Bootstrap 4 (grid & reboot), Gulp, Pug, Sass, Browsersync, Autoprefixer, Clean-CSS, Uglify and Rsync.
+This is template for front-end projects (HTML, CSS, JS) with Bootstrap 4 (grid & reboot), Font-Awesome 5, Gulp, Pug, Sass, Browsersync, Autoprefixer, Clean-CSS, Uglify and Rsync.
 The template contains a .htaccess file with caching rules for web server.

 #### This template is based on two open-source templates